 I took a trip to the farmers’ market this week and the bounty piled upon the vendors’ tables was a feast for the eyes.
 There was such diversity in their offerings: beautiful baked goods, hand-raised meats, fresh eggs, organic soaps and lotions, hand-crafted jewelry, and clothing… There was almost no end to the variety of items available.
 Probably my favorite, though, was the rainbow of the brightly colored vegetables.
 Tomatoes, carrots, zucchini, summer squash, green beans, bell peppers, and lush herbs called to me from the booths.
 I was so inspired, I knew I had to take advantage of the summer haul, and I couldn’t resist snatching up a bunch of these colorful gems for this week’s recipe.
-With my armload of produce, I made a beautiful pot of hearty minestrone.
+With my armload of produce, I made a beautiful pot of summer minestrone.
 This is soup works great with whatever you may have in your garden or farmers’ market and is practically fail-proof.

 Here’s what I used: